vega/altair/doc/user_guide/encodings/index.rst

 For convenience, Altair allows the specification of the variable name along with the aggregate and type within a simple shorthand string syntax.
-This makes use of the type shorthand codes listed in :ref:`encoding-data-types` as well as the aggregate names listed in :ref:`encoding-aggregates`.
+This makes use of the type shorthand codes listed in :ref:`encoding-data-types` as well as the aggregate names listed in :ref:`agg-func-table`.
 The following table shows examples of the shorthand specification alongside the long-form equivalent: